jerryhopper/fusionauth_app_arm64/README.md

 FusionAuth loves containers, even on Arm64!

-This is the Fusionauth Application for Arm64, Not officially supported but maintained by @jerryhopper
+This is the Fusionauth Application for Arm64, Not officially supported but maintained by @jerryhopper.

+More info & documentation on the original product :  [fusionauth.io](https://fusionauth.io)

 ## Credits